If you cannot get a bus

 Access to work scheme

-You may be entitled to help with fares to work if you can't use public transport.
+You may be entitled to help with fares to work if you cannot use public transport.
 Visit GOV.UK to check if you're eligible.